GravityLabs/goose/README.md

     MAVEN_OPTS="-Xms256m -Xmx2000m"; mvn exec:java -Dexec.mainClass=com.gravity.goose.TalkToMeGoose -Dexec.args="http://techcrunch.com/2011/05/13/native-apps-or-web-apps-particle-code-wants-you-to-do-both/" -e -q > ~/Desktop/gooseresult.txt

-##Regarding the port from JAVA to Scala
+##Regarding the port from Java to Scala

 Here are some of the reasons for the port to Scala: